 Lakes & Ponds

 Volunteers work with us to regularly monitor the water quality of Damariscotta Lake, the region’s largest freshwater system.
 Data is collected throughout the summer months, from May through October, to help us understand where our lakes stand and how we can best protect them.
 Throughout the year, our staff periodically collects in-depth chemistry data to help identify the sources of pollution.
 In addition, we monitor lakes for invasive plants that, if established, can overtake native species.
-If you’d like to help, email Garrison.
+If you’d like to help, email us.

 Rivers & Streams

-Find Maine’s Water Quality Impairments (EPA website)
+Find a list of Maine’s Water Quality Impairments (EPA website)

 Through a partnership with other area land and water conservation organizations, the Maine Coastal Observing Alliance regularly monitors the status and changes in most of the Midcoast’s major river systems, including the Sheepscot and Damariscotta Rivers.